-Why It's Critical To know What's In Your Hemp Extract CBD Product
+Why It's Important to Know What's In Your CBD Product

-Here is where a CBD product’s COA, short for Certificate of Analysis and commonly referred to as a Lab Report, becomes key.
+This is where the CBD product’s Certificate of Analysis (COA) becomes key.

 What is a COA?